Child Support Attorneys in Greensboro, NC

 Modifying Child Support

 Pursuant to North Carolina General Statute § 50-13.7, a party can successfully modify or vacate an existing child support order if they can show changed circumstances since the entry of the original order.
-This modification can either increase or decrease the moving parent’s obligation to pay support.
+Our child support attorneys will help understand if this modification will either increase or decrease the moving parent’s obligation to pay support.
 The Child Support Guidelines provide that if the previous order was entered at least three years prior to the motion to modify and a current application of the guidelines would result in a fifteen percent difference, either upward or downward, in the child support obligation, such factors constitute a presumptive change in circumstances that allows the child support award to be modified.

 Enforcing Child Support